abramschon/Masters/CoarseModels/README.md

 # Population Count and Independent Model
 Here, we model the joint probability distribution over a set of binary neurons using 2 different simplistic models.
 We consider the maximum entropy distribution that reproduces the *probability that K cells spike*, the population count model, and distribution that reproduces the *mean probability of neurons spiking*, the independent model.

+In the `Notebooks` directory, we have the Jupyter notebook `CoarseModels.ipynb` which implements both models analytically in the Wolfram language.
+See the `README.md` in the `IsingModel` directory for more details on using te Wolfram language in Jupyter.